Roding (ward)

 Roding was an electoral ward in the London Borough of Redbridge from 1978 to 2018.
 The ward was first used in the 1978 elections and last used for the 2014 elections.
 It returned three councillors to Redbridge London Borough Council.

 2002–2018 Redbridge council elections

-There was a revision of ward boundaries in Redbridge in 2002.
+There were revisions of ward boundaries in Redbridge in 2002, and in 2018.

 2016 by-election

 The by-election took place on 5 May 2016, following the resignation of Sarah Blaber.